italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 {: #data-model}
-# Optical Pluggables Data Modeling
+# Optical modules Data Modeling

 \[Editor's notes: As part of Gap analysis, YANG reference/YANG code might be added to the data modeling section/subsections and that the current content shall be considered as placeholder for the model.]

 The data modeling of each functional blocks provides attributes in following areas:

-* {{plug-capabilities-attributes}}: Coherent pluggable capability attributes (i.e., supported-modes)
+* {{plug-capabilities-attributes}}: optical module capability attributes (i.e., supported-modes)
-* {{plug-config-attribute}}: Coherent pluggable configuration attributes
+* {{plug-config-attribute}}: optical module configuration attributes
-* {{plug-pm-definition}}: Coherent pluggable performance monitoring data (including State data)
+* {{plug-pm-definition}}: optical module performance monitoring data (including State data)
-* {{plug-threshold-definition}}: Coherent pluggable threshold definition
+* {{plug-threshold-definition}}: optical module threshold definition
-* {{plug-alarm-definition}}: Coherent pluggable alarm notifications
+* {{plug-alarm-definition}}: optical module alarm notifications
 * {{plug-vendor-specific-attributes}}: Support of Opaque Attributes

 {: #plug-capabilities-attributes}
-## Coherent Pluggable Capability Attributes (aka, Supported-Modes)
+## optical module Capability Attributes (aka, Supported-Modes)

-Coherent pluggable have revolutionized optical networking by offering a powerful combination of high performance, flexibility, and ease of deployment.
+Coherent optical modules have revolutionized optical networking by offering a powerful combination of high performance, flexibility, and ease of deployment.
 These modules support a broad range of capabilities, making them both efficient and versatile.
 Their extensive functional capabilities further enhance their effectiveness in diverse networking environments.

 From a data modeling perspective, a set of attributes is grouped together and represented by a single identifier known as the "Operational Mode."
 In essence, each operational mode encapsulates a combination of properties, limitations and capabilities, such as modulation type, bit rate, baud rate, chromatic dispersion, polarization, FEC, and more.
 Some of these attributes limit value ranges (e.g., minimum and maximum).
-A coherent module can support multiple operational modes, each of which can be defined by one of the following methods.
+A optical module can support multiple operational modes, each of which can be defined by one of the following methods.

 Note that this current draft adheres to the definitions provided in draft {{ietf-impairment-yang}}.
 See Section 2.6 of draft {{ietf-impairment-yang}} for:

 * Standard Mode: This mode pertains to optical specifications developed by standards development organizations (SDOs), such as the ITU-T recommendation {{G.698.2}}.
 * Organizational Mode: In this mode, optical interface specifications are defined by operators, industry forums (e.g., Optical Internetworking Forum (OIF) or OpenConfig), or equipment vendors.
-This allows for the utilization of optical pluggable capabilities that extend beyond existing standards.
+This allows for the utilization of optical module capabilities that extend beyond existing standards.
 * Explicit Mode: This mode enables the explicit encoding of any subset of parameters (e.g., FEC type, modulation type) to facilitate interoperability checks by a controller entity through means not covered within this draft.

 For more detailed information, please refer to draft {{ietf-impairment-yang}}.

 {: #plug-config-attribute}
-## Coherent Pluggable Configurations Attributes
+## optical module Configurations Attributes

 Referring to {{figure-plug-config}}, optical modules support a set of read-write attributes which are configurable.
 Example of such configuration attributes are output power, central frequency and operational-mode.
 Note that as discussed in {{plug-capabilities-attributes}}, since optical modules may support multiple operational-modes, as part of these configuration attributes, operator should configure which of these operational-mode is desired and should be functional.